 Want to apply?
 Click the “Apply Now” button above.
 If the button doesn't appear above, the program is not yet accepting applications.
 You will be asked to set up a short profile, which will allow us to send you relevant information about your application.
 Once you’ve created a profile, you will see a checklist of items that you will need to submit.
 These generally include:

 I never expected to fall in love with Venice the way that I did, and I am already trying to find a way to go back.

 Note: The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.

 Participants choose their courses according to personal aspirations and interests as well as the course schedule.
 All students must enroll in a minimum of 2 courses.
-Non-language students are eligible to enroll in 3 courses, schedule-permitting.

 Please note that the course offerings and schedule are still subject to change.
 Attendance at all class meetings, concerts, and excursions, unless otherwise indicated, is mandatory.

 Italian [In Venice] O1121.
 Intensive Elementary Italian.
 6 points

 The equivalent of Italian 1101/1102 at Columbia.
 This intensive first year course, open to students with no previous training in Italian, prepares students to move into intermediate Italian.

 The course provides students with a foundation in the four language skills of listening, speaking, reading and writing.
 Students are encouraged to participate actively in class discussions and activities and to interact with teacher and classmates.
 We will learn Italian not only thanks to exercises and conversation, but also through songs, clips, pictures, food, and games.
 Upon successful completion of the course, students should be able to: